 There were number of hearings on child labor and slave trade trafficking in the US Congress and the US Commerce Dept where he participated and eventually it resulted in a model arrangement to help children/families.

 When he was in Saudi Arabia, he picked up the issue of 'abuse of expatriate workers in the oil-rich Middle East countries' and succeeded in promoting and protecting the rights of expatriate workers.

 The WTO included a new provision to prevent abuse of expatriate workers in the Middle East plus many Arab countries became more sensitive to the issue.

 Because of his humanitarian works, he received many awards.
-He was President of Women & Children International (WCI), Inc., a Boston-based ‘not for profit’ Humanitarian organization.
+He was President of Women and Children International (WCI), Inc., a Boston-based 'not for profit' Humanitarian organization.

 It was instrumental to repatriate and rehabilitate a few minor boys, all below the age of 5, from being sold as camel jockeys in the Gulf countries.

 WCI [along with others] successfully lobbied in passing two bills in the US Congress on 'sexual exploitation of minor children' and 'genital mutilation of minor girls'.